FLATLAY/flatlayWiki/flatlay-user-story.md

 ![Screenshot 154](/uploads/screenshot-154.png "Screenshot 154")

 With a click on the "Flatlay" logo, ![11](/uploads/11.png "11") the left panel has appeared.
-There are these tabs in the left panel
+There are these tabs in the left panel:
 **Invite campaigns**:
 Every campaign that Merchant user has invited creative user appears here.
-The creative user can *approve* or *reject* that campaign, if  user approves campaign, it will join the campaign and then it can send a photo to that campaign. when the Merchant creates a campaign, it defines what is the purpose of the campaign, and then invites the creative users to join to the campaign and ask them to send  photos according to the purpose
+The creative user can *approve* or *reject* that campaign, if  user approves campaign, it will join the campaign and then it can send a photo to that campaign. when the Merchant creates a campaign, it defines what is the purpose of the campaign, and then invites the creative users to join to the campaign and ask them to send  photos according to the purpose.

 **Open campaigns**:
 *Creator applys for an open campaign*
 A Merchant can create a public campaign called "Open campaign"  and every creative user can see those campaigns.